Choose an Online Class

 We recommend you start with something like this:

 - Decide on a day each week to build your schedule for that week.
-Sunday evening works well for most people, but you decide what works best for you.
-Then put this day/time on your phone or your computer as a recurring weekly alert, so you are reminded to sit down and take 20 minutes to plan out the next seven days.
+Sunday evening works well for most people, but you decide what works best.
+Then put this day/time on your phone or your computer as a recurring weekly alert so you are reminded to sit down and take 20 minutes to plan out the next seven days.

 - In your weekly planner or on your calendar, start by plugging in your non-negotiables"—these are standing or fixed events like your face-to-face class schedule, any synchronous online class requirements, work schedule, time to eat, sleep, bathe, etc.